EdmundsAPI/edmundsapi.github.com/api-documentation/editorial/index.md

 * Get all articles for a specific make/model/year
 * Get all articles for a specific make/model/year **and** specific category
 * Get the Edmunds Editor Review of a specific make/model/year
+* Get the Expert content of a specific make/model/year

 [Back to top](#top)